osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 implementations.

-As a possible future step we might want to look into (optionally) removing the need for PostgreSQL for the updateable object store.
-Specialized file-based data storage could improve performance considerably and reduce disk comsumption at the same time.
+As a possible future step we might want to look into (optionally) removing the need for PostgreSQL for the updatable object store.
+Specialized file-based data storage could improve performance considerably and reduce disk consumption at the same time.

 Issues: